 Artistic freedom of expression can often provoke a negative reaction from those 'conservative' powers that consider their authority or tastes to be challenged by new developments.
 This series will look at three examples, across three different centuries and three different countries, of artists who struggled, and sometimes lost the fight for freedom.

-The lectures will be 'live', via Zoom Webinar on consecutive Monday early evenings, at 6pm UK time (GMT).
+The lectures will be 'live', via Zoom Webinar on consecutive Monday early evenings, at 6pm UK time.
 Each lecture lasts about 50 minutes, after which we will answer questions you can type in to the Zoom system.

-Please note: The lectures will be recorded and available to view on demand for up to 72 hours after the end of each lecture, so you can enjoy them no matter where in the world you are or what time of day suits you best.ter which I will answer questions you can type into the Zoom facility.
+Please note: The lectures will be recorded and available to view on demand for up to 6 days after the end of each lecture, so you can enjoy them no matter where in the world you are or what time of day suits you best.

 How to Sign Up